larastan/larastan/UPGRADE.md

 ## Upgrading to 0.6

+In previous versions of Larastan, `reportUnmatchedIgnoredErrors` config value was set to `false` by Larastan.
 Larastan no longer ignores errors on your behalf.
 Here is how you can fix them yourself:

 ### Result of function abort \(void\) is used